pqrs/l5b-crud/README.md

 A file named _sidebar-examples.blade.php_ is created in the folder _/resources/views/backend/example/includes_.
 It contains the html code for a menu item to access your recently created views.
 You can show it in your sidebar by including the following line in _/resources/views/backend/includes/sidebar.blade.php_ wherever you want it to appear:

 ```
 @include('backend.example.includes.sidebar-examples')
 ```

-## Strings
+## Language lines

-Following are the _labels.php_, _menus.php_ and _validation.php_ English strings needed, copy them into the files in _/resources/lang/en_ or whatever other language folder you may need.
+Following are the _labels.php_, _menus.php_ and _validation.php_ English language lines needed, copy them into the files in _/resources/lang/en_ or whatever other language folder you may need.
 Replace _Example_ for the name of your Model.

 TODO: generate a file with your choosen name ready to copy&paste.